Athens Riviera: Climate

-Under the Köppen climate classification, Athens Riviera has a hot semi-arid climate (BSh) and lies in the transition zone between this climate and hot-summer Mediterranean climate (Csa) of downtown Athens.
-According to the data provided by the Hellenic National Meteorological Service, Elliniko which is located in the Riviera, has a borderline semi-arid climate.
-Furthermore, Piraeus, also located in the Riviera is the only area in Greece to have a hot semi-arid climate (BSh) according to the climate atlas published by the Hellenic National Meteorological Service.
+Under the Köppen climate classification the Athens Riviera has a hot semi-arid climate (BSh) and lies in the transition zone between this climate and the hot-summer Mediterranean climate (Csa) of downtown Athens.
+According to the data provided by the Hellenic National Meteorological Service, Elliniko which is located in the Riviera, has a marginal hot semi-arid climate (BSh) bordering a Mediterranean climate (Csa).
+Piraeus, Athens' port-city also falls into the hot semi-arid climate (Köppen climate classification: BSh) category according to the climate atlas published by the Hellenic National Meteorological Service.

+Anavyssos is the driest area in mainland Greece, the Attica peninsula and the Athens Riviera with around 290 mm of annual precipitation.